Siteimprove/alfa/README.md

 $ yarn install
 ```

 The above also performs an initial build of Alfa.
-When done, you can start a file watcher which watches source files for changes and kick off the associated build steps when they change:
+When done, you can start a file watcher that watches source files for changes and kick off the associated build steps when they change:

 ```console
 $ yarn start